Moët & Chandon: Sponsorships

 Moët was the official Formula One champagne provider between 1966 and 1999 and again from 2016 until 2017 when they signed a deal with champagne maker Carbon.

 On 30 November 2012, Swiss tennis player Roger Federer became Moët et Chandon's brand ambassador.
 On 30 September 2015, Chandon announced it would be a sponsor of the McLaren F1 team starting 2016.

 Pronunciation

-Moët is pronounced with a "t" at the end ([mɔɛt]) ('mo-et') as the French-born founder's surname is of Dutch origin.
+Moët is pronounced with a "t" at the end ([mɔɛt]) ('mo-et') as the French-born founder's surname is assumed to be of non-French (alleged Dutch-German) origin.